hivelabuoft/CSC316/labs/lab-04/lab-04_lab_activity.md

 ## Overview

-In today's session ([download template](https://cnobre.github.io/W25-CSC316H/week-02/lab/Template.zip)).
  In this lab you will work on a bar graph with flexible scales and axes that are sortable and allow for filtering.
 You will be working with a dataset of coffee house chains.
 All activities in this lab are building on each other, so it is very important that you complete all tasks in order.

 *Result:*